 High and low heart rate notifications

-Irregular rhythm notifications
+Irregular heart rhythm notification

 Cycle tracking with retrospective ovulation estimates